 A report is to be submitted on-line using the electronic application and reporting system at www.ncmgrants.org no later than 30 days after the end date of the project.

 The report should consist of an activity report and a financial report.
 The reporting scheme is available on www.ncmgrants.org.

 The activity report should include an evaluation of the experience, describing the benefits of the programme, how the activity contributed to achieving results/s as well as suggestions for improving the programme, as appropriate.

 Under Point 20.
 Expenditure column the granted sum must be written under Programme Grant and the co-financed sum under Co-financing column.
 The system itself total up both columns and the result will appear under Actual Total Expenditure.

-Upload a separate table with all the expenditures with the corresponding sum in currency of payment and DKK (with inserting 0 on the Expenditure line).
+Upload a separate table with all the expenditures with the corresponding sum in currency of payment and EUR (with inserting 0 on the Expenditure line).

 Originals of expenditure documents should be kept by the applying and partner organisations for 5 years.